chef/chef-web-docs/chef_master/source/resource_apt_update.rst

 .. tag resource_apt_update_summary

-Use the **apt_update** resource to manage Apt repository updates on Debian and Ubuntu platforms.
+Use the **apt_update** resource to manage APT repository updates on Debian and Ubuntu platforms.

 .. end_tag